MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 *  Display a UI to the user, if desired.
 *  Replace the default client certificate dialog prompt.
 *  Programmatically query the certificates.
-*  Select a certificate from the list to respond to the server, when WebView2 is making a request to a HTTP server that needs a client certificate for HTTP authentication.
+*  Select a certificate from the list to respond to the server, when WebView2 is making a request to an HTTP server that needs a client certificate for HTTP authentication.

 ##### [C#](#tab/c-sharp)